zoemeziere/Stylophora_speciation/README.md

-## Scripts used to analyse the data for "Exploring coral speciation: five Stylophora pistillata taxa along a divergence continuum on the Great Barrier Reef"
+## Data, scripts and results for "Exploring coral speciation: five Stylophora pistillata taxa along a divergence continuum on the Great Barrier Reef"

-##Data
+## Data

 ## Scripts